warren-bank/testing-readme-before-commit/README.md

       units: em

+      > default: '1'

-      > *note:*
+      > _NOTE:_<br>
-      > 1.5em is ADDED to the value specified through this setting.
+      > 1.5em is ADDED to the value specified through this setting.<br>
       > This is the width required to ensure the expand/collapse button can be properly displayed.

-      > default: '1'

 ## Examples